How to Create Your Homeschool Portfolio for Record Keeping

 Time4Learning includes an automated reporting system which tracks test and lesson scores, time spent on each activity (for attendance), completed lesson summaries and more.
 Parents are encouraged to print weekly reports which can be run by date range, subject or activity type.

-Parents who choose to maintain a three-ring binder or accordion style homeschool portfolio can print reports from the “My Portfolio” section of their child’s account in four easy steps:
+Parents who choose to maintain a printed homeschool portfolio can print reports from the “Lesson Planning & Reports” section of their parent account in five easy steps:

 - Start by choosing the subjects, activity types and date range.